 A second reason is to treat the agent, to some extent, as we might treat a human.
-In assessing human behavior, we are happy if someone is competent and tries their best to achieve something.
-In particular, we consider someone as exhibiting "safe" behavior, if they have taken all the information they have taken all the information they have access to into account and have competently made the safest decision they consider possible.
-Just as with humans, an agent's beliefs capture its partial knowledge about the real world.
-The agent's beliefs might be wrong, or incorrect, but we only verify the agent never chooses a course of action that it believes will lead to a bad situation.
+In assessing human behaviour, we are happy if someone is competent and tries their best to achieve something.
+In particular, we consider someone as exhibiting 'safe' behaviour, if they have taken all the information they have access to into account and have competently made the safest decision they consider possible.
+Just as with humans, an agent's beliefs capture its partial knowledge about the "real world".
+The agent's beliefs might be wrong, or incorrect, but we only verify that the agent never chooses a course of action that it believes will lead to a bad situation.
 The agent's beliefs could be wrong and, of course, these beliefs might be refined/improved providing a better (more accurate) abstraction of the real situation.

 We can contrast this with the traditional approach to formal (temporal) verification where we verify that bad things never happen and good things eventually happen.
-Instead, we only need to verify the agent believes these to be the case.
+Instead, we only need verify that the agent believes these to be the case.
 This also has an impact upon the agent's selection of intentions/goals.
-As the agent is required to believe that no bad thing should occur, then it should never select an intention that it believes will lead to something bad.^b
+As the agent is required to believe that no bad thing should occur, then it should never select an intention that it believes will lead to something bad, e.g.2.

-B $(\phi \Rightarrow \diamond \text{bad}) \Rightarrow \Box \neg \mathbf{I} \phi$
+$$\mathbf{B}(\varphi \Rightarrow \Diamond \mathsf{bad}) \Rightarrow \Box \neg \mathbf{I}\varphi$$

-So, if the agent believes that achieving φ eventually leads to something bad, it will never intend to undertake φ .
+So, if the agent believes that achieving ' φ ' eventually leads to something bad, it will never intend to undertake φ .

-In the context of the verifications discussed in this article we use the property specification language that is provided with AJPF.19 This language is propositional linear temporal logic (PLTL), extended with specific modalities for checking the contents of the agent's belief base (B), goal set (G), actions taken (A) and intentions-goals that are associated with a deed stack-(I).
+In the context of the verifications discussed in this paper we use the property specification language that is provided with AJPF [19].
+This language is propositional linear temporal logic (PLTL), extended with specific modalities for checking the contents of the agent's belief base (B), goal set (G), actions taken (A) and intentions - goals which are associated with a deed stack - (I).

-This approach is clearly simpler as we can carry out verification without comprehensive modeling of the real world.
-Thus, we verify the choices the agent has, rather than all the realworld effects of those choices.
+This approach is clearly simpler as we can carry out verification without comprehensive modelling of the "real world".
+Thus, we verify the (finite) choices the agent has, rather than all the "real world" effects of those choices.
 Clearly, some parts of an agent's reasoning are still triggered by the arrival of information from the real world and we must deal with this appropriately.
 So, we first analyze the agent's program to assess what these incoming perceptions can be and then explore, via the AJPF model checker, all possible combinations of these.
 This allows us to be agnostic about how the real world might actually behave and simply verify how the agent behaves no matter what information it receives.
+Furthermore, this allows us to use hypotheses that explicitly describe how patterns of perception may occur in reality.
+Taking such an approach clearly gives rise to a large state space because we explore all possible combinations of inputs to a particular agent.
+However it also allows us to investigate a multi-agent system in a compositional way.
+Using standard assume-guarantee (or rely-guarantee) approaches [25, 28], we need only check the internal operation of a single agent at a time and can then combine the results from the model checking using deductive methods to prove theorems about the system as a whole.